okta/okta.github.io/_source/_docs/api/resources/policy.md

 {: #NetworkConditionObject }

 Specifies a network selection mode, and a set of network zones to be included or excluded.
 If the connection parameter's data type is `ZONE`, exactly one of the include or exclude arrays is required.
+Specific zone ids to include or exclude are enumerated in the respective arrays.
+The [Zones API](./zones.html) can be used to manage network zones.

 Parameter | Description | Data Type | Required |
 | --- | --- | --- | ---